 Plums are a delicious treat for chickens.
 They’re simple to cut and prepare as well as easy to digest.
-It’s usually preferable to keep their treat out of their waste by using a tray or a feeder.
+It’s usually better to feed them using a tray or a feeder to keep treats clean.

 Plums are usually accessible in grocery stores or farmer’s markets all year round.
 Make sure to choose ripe plums for your flock of chickens, as they can be quite delicious for them.
 It would also be easier for them to eat the ripe plums.

 To prepare this delicious treat for your chickens, you must:

 - Wash the plums thoroughly after harvesting them from the orchard or purchasing them at the market.
 This will get rid of any dirt or pollutants on them.